artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 **Checksum Algorithm:** In the :ref:`General settings <dashboard-general>` screen you can select which checksum algorithm Archivematica will use during the Assign UUIDs and checksums micro-service.
-For the purposes of fixity checking, the MD5 algorithm is perfectly adequate and takes less processing time to create (and check) than the alternatives (e.g. SHA-256).
+For the purposes of fixity checking, the MD5 algorithm may be adequate and takes less processing time to create (and check) than the alternatives (e.g. SHA-256).

 :ref:`Back to the top <scaling-archivematica>`